esbullington/react-d3/README.md

 The charts are then available under the `rd3` namespace, which you can then use as shown on the [demonstration page](http://esbullington.github.io/react-d3).

+### JSFiddle
+There's a development build available for experimentation on JSFiddle: [http://jsfiddle.net/esbullington/jp9dkh1g/](http://jsfiddle.net/esbullington/jp9dkh1g/)

+Please note that this build should probably not be used in production, since it bundles all of react-d3's dependencies in a single bundle (this is also the cause of the "Cannot read property 'firstChild' of undefined" error message on the JS console, which occurs when there are two React libraries in the same namespace).

+All the react-d3 charts are available in this JSFiddle fork under the global `rd3` namespace.

 ### Background
 Although there have been [several](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/) [different](http://bl.ocks.org/milroc/d22bbf92231876505e5d) approaches proposed for combining the power of d3 with the flexibility and modularity of ReactJS, the approach I'm using here was inspired by [this blog post](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/) by Ben Smith of [Binary Consulting](http://10consulting.com/).
 Basically, it uses React to generate a chart's svg components using stateless React components.